Overview

 select it and modify its colors.

-The HTML tab allows additional content to be added to the
+The HTML tab enables additional content to be added to the

 generated output.
 This content could include metadata tags,